 Requests for ARC to proctor exams can be initiated by either the instructor or the student (after consultation with each other), at least three days before the exam is scheduled to be administered.
 For final exams, requests should be made by the date posted on the proctoring page or at least one month prior to the start of finals if no deadline is specified.
 ARC can only provide proctoring services when staff are available, and within our normal business hours, which sometimes means that the exam cannot be given on the same day or time (weekend or evening exams) as it is taken by the rest of the class.
 We cannot proctor exams in foreign language courses if any exam component requires that the proctor read in the language being tested.

 Students requesting housing accommodations are responsible for the following:

 - Housing accommodations requests must be made every year by the date posted on our webpage.

 - Requests are reevaluated each year.
 Having a housing accommodation in one year does not guarantee that you will have it in a subsequent year.

 - Requests that are incomplete or received after the deadline will be placed on a waiting list and will be evaluated as rooms become available after the campus-wide housing selection process.

 - Requests that differ from year to year require additional medical documentation to support any changes.

-- Students requesting housing accommodations must get a lottery slot, commit to a housing contract and and select their meal plan.
+- Students requesting housing accommodations must still: get a lottery slot, commit to a housing contract and and select their meal plan.